Dougie Hamilton: Carolina Hurricanes (2018–2021)

 On June 23, 2018, Hamilton was traded to the Carolina Hurricanes (along with teammate Micheal Ferland and prospect Adam Fox) in exchange for Elias Lindholm and Noah Hanifin.
 After a respectable first season with Carolina, Hamilton began the 2019–20 season playing some of the best hockey of his career before his regular season was cut short when he broke his fibula on January 16, 2020.
 He finished the regular season scoring 40 points in 47 games played.
 As a result of the COVID-19 pandemic, the NHL season was paused, and delayed for several months allowing Hamilton to return for Carolina's final five games of the 2020 Stanley Cup playoffs.
 Despite missing several months of games due to his injury, Hamilton finished seventh in James Norris Memorial Trophy voting.
 Coming back from injury while playing on an expiring contract, Hamilton had another stellar year, finishing the 2020–21 season fourth in Norris Trophy voting.

 New Jersey Devils (2021–present)

 After three productive seasons with the Hurricanes, Hamilton left the club as a free agent and on July 28, 2021, he signed a seven-year, $63 million contract with the New Jersey Devils.

 On November 28, 2023, in a game against the New York Islanders, Hamilton suffered a torn left pectoral.
 Following successful surgery he was placed on injured reserve, expected to be out indefinitely.
-Hamilton later came back on April 16, 2025 in, the last regular season game to face the Detroit Red Wings.
+With another injury in March 2025, Hamilton later came back on April 16, 2025 in the last regular season game to face the Detroit Red Wings.